chainguard-images/images/images/hugo/README.md

 The following is an example of using the Hugo image locally.
 It's based on the official [Hugo "quickstart"](https://gohugo.io/getting-started/quick-start/#commands) example.

-To begin, start a shell in the Hugo "dev" container:
+To begin, start a shell in the Hugo developer (dev) container.

 ```shell
 docker run -v $PWD/data:/home/data --entrypoint=/bin/sh -p 8080:8080 -it \